WWE Rumors: Popular ‘Raw’ Superstar Reportedly Pulled From Gauntlet Match At ‘Super ShowDown’

 — WWE (@WWE) November 26, 2018

-On his end, Rusev has consistently been informing his social media followers that he has not yet re-signed with WWE, taking to Twitter early in February to debunk rumors of an injury or suspension and also briefly changing his biography on the social media platform in January to state that he was, at the time, a “soon to be free agent.”
+On his end, Rusev has consistently been informing his social media followers that he has not yet re-signed with WWE, taking to Twitter early in February to debunk rumors of an injury or suspension, and also briefly changing his biography on the social media platform in January to state that he was, at the time, a “soon to be free agent.”
 Meanwhile, his real-life wife, Lana, reportedly signed a new five-year deal with WWE in November.
-She has also made multiple appearances on Raw since she and her onscreen lover Lashley appeared to emerge victorious in their “love triangle” storyline with Rusev, which quietly ended last month.
+She has also made multiple appearances on Raw since she and her onscreen lover, Lashley, appeared to emerge victorious in their “love triangle” storyline with Rusev, which quietly ended last month.

 Given all the signs fans have been seeing since rumors of Rusev’s contract issues with WWE first swirled, the chances of him re-signing with the promotion seem bleak at the moment.
 If he chooses to leave the company, various reports have suggested that he might choose to sign with rival promotion All Elite Wrestling, where friends and ex-WWE colleagues such as Jake Hager (formerly Jack Swagger) are currently working.